tymyrddin/purple/source/docs/resilience/ecosystem.md

 [effectiveness evidence](../foundations/system-effectiveness/applying-sem.md).
 The second is what reveals whether the model is accurate.

+A university walked a cloud-outage scenario across its map and watched the ripple run further than the boxes suggested.
+The outage took single sign-on with it; single sign-on gated the rota system; and with no rota, the security desk could not confirm who was on shift to authorise a manual override.
+Each of the three sat on the map as its own node.
+The walk showed the order they fell in, and that the override depended on the very system the outage had removed.

 ## Keeping it live

 A dependency map ages the moment services move to a new vendor or a team reorganises, so much of its